PabloGancharov/PabloGancharov.github.io/_posts/2018-11-24-changelog-kafka-experiment.markdown

 ---

-Add changelog and EventStreams to a legacy APP using Kafka and kafka Connect
+Add changelog and EventStreams to a legacy APP using Kafka and Debezium

 ### Mission: